Ping: The App to Destroy All Apps

 The team has an office at the Capital Factory, the largest tech incubator in Austin and a Willy Wonka’s Chocolate factory for nerds: open floor plan, fully stocked kitchen open, casual-but-hip twenty-something’s sashaying around, fair-trade coffee in hand.
 “This place is great, because it’s a creative space populated by startups,” says Ko.
 What’s more, is that you can book office hours with mentors—mentors being CEOs of successful businesses in the tech world.”

-In the fast-paced tech world, business owners as young as Will and Winston come as no surprise, and so the atmosphere is understandably unbuttoned, and while the ambience at Ping may reflect the tech world, it also shows the overall mindset of millennials in the work force.
-“The focus has shifted from the presentation of your company,” Will says, “to more focused on building a great product.
+In the fast-paced tech world, business owners as young as Ko and Tri come as no surprise, and so the atmosphere is understandably unbuttoned, and while the ambience at Ping may reflect the tech world, it also shows the overall mindset of millennials in the work force.
+“The focus has shifted from the presentation of your company,” Ko says, “to more focused on building a great product.
 It’s not about what you wear or how you look.
 As long as you work hard, that’s what matters in the end.

 The importance of teamwork too, seems to be a motif for the motley undergrads.
-“Build your team,” says Will.
+“Build your team,” says Ko.
 “Find people who believe in your vision, because you can’t do it by yourself.”
-Will, Winston and Wes have embodied that idea to an extent some would call reckless—in addition to being business partners, they are also roommates and best friends.
+Ko, Tri and Cole have embodied that idea to an extent some would call reckless—in addition to being business partners, they are also roommates and best friends.

 Nurturing a fledging company demands sacrifice, and while their friends attend the Ping-coordinated volleyball games and pool parties, they’ll be working under the fluorescent lights of Capital Factory.
 But, hey—at least they can wear flip-flops to the office.